 First, you’d lose any gains made on the funds you took out, then you’d be taking a hiatus for at least a few years.
 That can really add up when you think about compounding gains.

-And what happens if you lose your job when you’re in the middle of repaying your 401(k) loan?
+And what happens if you leave your job when you’re in the middle of repaying your 401(k) loan?

-If you can’t pay it back within the designated period, you may have to declare that remaining amount as income and pay tax on it.
-You might also be forced to pay the 10% penalty for an early withdrawal.
+If you can’t repay the loan within the designated period, you may have to declare that remaining loan amount as income and pay taxes on it.
+You might also be forced to pay the 10% penalty for early withdrawal.

 Avoiding those expensive consequences were probably part of the reason you considered a 401(k) loan in the first place.
-But if you want a career move or suddenly lose your job, you could end up losing those benefits.
+But if you want a career move or suddenly get laid off, you could end up losing those benefits.

 How do 401(k) loan repayments work?

-It’s almost considered to be a short-term default because you’ll have to pay income tax and the 10% early withdrawal penalty on the amount owed.
+It’s almost considered to be a short-term default because you’ll be taxed on it and the 10% early withdrawal penalty on the amount owed.